 The Federal False Claims Act: Enforcement and Recent Updates

 The session will provide an overview of the Federal Civil False Claims Act (FCA) and how it works.
-It will also provide an assessment of enforcement activities, showing how participants may be at risk.
-In addition, the session will review recent cases and show how they potentially impact participants.
+It will also provide an assessment of enforcement activities, showing how healthcare providers may be at risk.
+In addition, the session will review recent cases and show how they potentially impact healthcare providers.

 Who Should Attend

 - Hospital executives, particularly CEOs, COOs, CFOs, CNOs, and CMOs